wanyuac/pathopath/README.md

 ##### Assessment of the quality of input movement data

-* `Time_start` must not exceed `Time_end` at each location.
+* (1) **Time order**: `Time_start` must not exceed `Time_end` at each location.
-* **Location uniqueness**: Locations within the same movement pathway must be temporally separate, since any subject cannot be in two physical locations at the same time.
-* **Pathway integrity**: No time gap between consecutive locations in the same pathway.
+* (2) **Pathway integrity**: No time gap between consecutive locations in the same pathway.
 For example, when timestamps are recorded as dates, Time\_end of the previous location and Time\_start of the next location should differ by at most one day (same date: same-day transfer; differ by one day: next-day transfer).
-* **Pathway uniqueness**: Periods of pathways of the same patient must not overlap, in other words, be temporally separate.
+* (3) **Pathway uniqueness**: Periods of pathways of the same patient must not overlap, in other words, be temporally separate.
 When timestamps are recorded as dates, the last day of the previous pathway and the first day of the next pathway must differ by at least one day—for example, a patient is discharged on Day 1 and readmitted on Day 2.
+* (4) **Location uniqueness**: Locations within the same movement pathway must be temporally separate, since any subject cannot be in two physical locations at the same time.
+Note that this criterion is satisfied when both criteria (1) and (2) satisfy.

 #### 2.3.2.
 Optional spreadsheet of sample metadata